UK SHARED PROSPERITY FUND (UKSPF)

 - People and Skills

-SYMCA need to produce a regional UKSPF Investment Plan, setting out our local priorities over the next three years.
-To support the development of our plan, we would like to engage with a wide range of local stakeholders from the private, public, community and voluntary sectors to get your input on how the funding should be spent and how you could support delivery in the period from 2022 to 2025.
+SYMCA are finalising a regional UKSPF Investment Plan, setting out our local priorities over the next three years.
+We have engaged with a wide range of local stakeholders from the private, public, community and voluntary sectors and received their input on how the funding should be spent and how they could support delivery in the period from 2022 to 2025.

-A recording of each session will be made available following the session below.
+A recording of each session has been made available below.